 - Passing grades redoable

 - Record lectures

 - Possibility to follow extra courses in first year

-This however, does not say that information from the university itself is useless, on the contrary.
-A painful example which can easily be improved, is the information about internships abroad who students can do in their third year.
+This, however, does not say that information from the university itself is useless, on the contrary.
+A painful example of something that could easily be improved is the supply of information about internships abroad who students can do in their third year.
 These information markets are taken place too late in the second year for students to apply for it.
-Actually, first year students should have a clear insight on the possibilities, so that they know where they can work towards.
+Actually, first-year students should have a clear insight into the possibilities, so that they know where they can work towards.

 Internationalizing and inclusion

 - Make tutorials available for internationals